 Improving your mood and memory

 - Talk to someone about depression.
 If you are feeling sad or depressed, ask a friend or family member for help.
 If these feelings don't go away, or if they get worse, talk to your doctor.
-He or she may be able to suggest someone for you to talk to.
-Or your doctor may give you medicine that will help.
+They may be able to suggest someone for you to talk to.
+Or your doctor may give you medicine that can help.

-- Be aware of dementia.
+- Know the signs of dementia.
 Dementia is common late in Parkinson's disease.
-Symptoms may include confusion and memory loss.
+Symptoms may include confusion, getting lost, and memory loss.
 If you (or a family member) notice that you are confused a lot or have trouble thinking clearly, talk to your doctor.
-There are medicines that can help dementia in people with Parkinson's disease.
+There are medicines that can help.

 American Parkinson Disease Association

 The Parkinson's Disease Information and Referral Center at the University of Kentucky, located in Lexington, Kentucky provides educational and emotional support to Parkinson disease patients and their families.
 Established in 2007, the Kentucky Parkinson's Disease Information & Referral Center offers the following services:

 - Advocacy: We support the advocacy and public policy activities conducted by the American Parkinson’s Disease Association national office in Staten Island, N.Y.